tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

 where `p1` and `p2` are points described by latitude, longitude, altitude, and land area fraction, and that can use any arguments passed in the initialization of the class (such as `h`, `v`,`hmax` for `BarnesStructure`).

-Finally, and improvement to the ensemble OI scheme presented here (EnSI) will be included that better handles variables such as precipitation, where the ensemble variance often is 0, when all members have no precipitation.
+Finally, we plan to include an improvement to the EnSI scheme, which better handles variables such as precipitation, where the ensemble variance often is 0, when all members have no precipitation.

 ## References